 Europe and the Common Market

 West Germany, France, Belgium, Italy, Luxembourg and the Netherlands formed the European Economic Community (EEC) in 1957.
-At first the UK did not wish to join the EEC but it eventually did so in 1973.
-The UK is a full member of the European Union but does not use the Euro currency.
+The EEC became part of the European Union when it was formed in 1993.
+The UK was a full member of the European Union but did not use the Euro currency.
+The UK formally left the European Union on 31 January 2020.

 Conservative government from 1979 to 1997